 But within the town of Ceuta is another divide - a social division that is religious and economic - between the wealthy Christian Spaniards and their poorer Muslim compatriots of Moroccan descent.

-Walls of Shame - Morocco/Spain aired from Monday November 12, 2007.
+This episode of Walls of Shame first aired in November 2007.